Barbara A. HastingsPartner

 She has been a newspaper journalist and professional communicator for 40 years in Honolulu and on the Mainland.
 She has been a public relations professional for 20 years.
 She has received local and national recognition for her writing, campaign strategy and crisis management.

 Hastings, who lives on Hawaii Island, provides neighbor island perspective to communication strategies.
 She participates in various civic and service organizations with the dual objectives of keeping an ear to the ground and advancing community wellbeing.
-She has served as president of the Hawaii Island Chamber of Commerce, sits on the boards of the Boys & Girls Club of the Big Island and of the Zonta Club of Hilo (part of Zonta International) and serves on the Mayor’s Healthcare Task Force and of Hospice of Hilo’s community capital campaign.
+She is president of the Rotary Club of Hilo Bay, a board member of Zonta International, District 9, and area director for Zonta’s Hawaii Clubs.
+She has served as president of the Hawaii Island Chamber of Commerce; she sits on the boards of Hawaii Public Radio, the Japanese Chamber of Commerce & Industry of Hawaii and the Lyman Museum.

 Hastings taught journalism courses for several years, and has continued to mentor aspiring communication professionals.

-Hastings is married to retired journalist Mike Middlesworth, and has one daughter, Rhea Hastings Olsen, who is a social worker with Partners in Development in Honolulu.
+Hastings is married to retired journalist Mike Middlesworth, and has one daughter, Rhea Hastings Olsen, who is a social worker in Honolulu.

 Barbra An PleadwellPartner

 Barbra Pleadwell is a communication strategist for a broad range of industries.
 She architects major media campaigns, maneuvers organizations through issues and crises, and oversees design or revamp of communication tools.